Click on the topics in the menu across the top of this screen. Do you see the seven sections or “pages”? Scroll up, or Look up!

 About this Website

 McDonald Philosophy and Politics is a website for the publication of e-books, essays, articles and thoughts on philosophy and politics.
 It is hosted by Mark A. McDonald, Ph.
 D, the author of the book On Shakespeare’s King Lear with the Tempest, and the article On Hamlet and the Reformation.
-The book The Revelation: A reading of the Vision and Letter of John to the Churches was available on the Revelation page for 12$, with the first chapter available for free, but the e-junkie account was cancelled for the lack of two sales, because WordPress blocked search engine access to my website while awaiting extortion fees.
-The book is now “out of print,” and I will hope to see them in court, but likely will not be able to afford access to the U. S. courts.
-WordPress keeps writers in their own little internet, the writers make no money while Matt Melonwedge makes millions from advertising.
-We will try to publish in another way, but that too will likely be impossible should these political circumstances continue.
-Surely it is my fault, to watch years of work go down the drain and be a bit bitter.
+The book The Revelation: A reading of the Vision and Letter of John to the Churches is available on the Revelation page for free.

 You may print single paper copies of anything here for reading and study purposes.
 Thoughts and comments are most welcome.
 A blog is also posted at mmcdonald777.wordpress.com.
 A blank website appeared when constructing this one, so I have used it to write about cats, at mmcdonald77/Cats.
 Advertisements are involuntary, not selected for content, and will be deleted when we can “upgrade.”
 If these cross the line into involuntary shopping, please report this to the author.

 A Note: Comments, followers and “likes” are being inhibited by the powers, apparently because we do not do Facebook, give our information to Google, nor pay extortion to WordPress.
-In order to “like” anything, one must sign up for WordPress, which I just learned, and cannot yet advise one to do.
+In order to “like” anything, one must sign up for WordPress, which I cannot yet advise one to do.
 Is information being collected and brokered in order for us to communicate?
-This control of speech and access is contrary to the First and Fifth Amendments, and the courts will uphold that understanding of the Free Speech and liberty clauses.
+This control of speech and access is contrary to the First and Fifth Amendments of the United States Constitution, and the courts will uphold that understanding of the free speech and liberty clauses.
 A private business cannot, for example, prevent one from constitutionally protected free speech, and if they do, they can be sued, in the courts of the government whose purpose is “to secure these rights.”
 Does WordPress too inhibit access to the internet, while keeping our writing to circulate only among WordPress accounts, making their own little internet at everyone else’s expense, their own little Facebook company, but with writing instead of social media for content?
 Are they not liable, for example, if knowing about road salt or rainwater might have kept some lead out of the people in Flint?
 When we complained about access, we were offered help gaining access to the internet for a sliding scale of up to 1000$, complete with foreign voices and the sounds of a busy office in the background.
 We pay 60$ per month to Charter for physical access to the internet, which the search engines and website building companies do not own.
 One might pave driveways for a living and then block access to the road without payola.
-One hires a driveway paving company, even for a traded favor, and comes home to find a concrete toll booth blocking ones access to the street complete with a guard demanding extortion fees.
-The company does not own the internet, and a search engine, we say, must be just that, and not a fee for access system.
+An analogy might be if one were to hire a driveway paving company, even for a traded favor, and then come home to find a concrete toll booth blocking ones access to the street complete with a guard demanding extortion fees.
+The company does not own the internet, just as a driveway paver does not own either the highway or the opening or even the driveway.
+A search engine, we say, must be just that, and not a fee for access system.
 We, the people need to put a stop to this, beginning with a petition to WordPress and to Congress.